hailDev/university-event/README.md

 1. On ".env" file you can change the email with yours as web email for verification requirement.
 2. Don't forget to install the node JS on this project, because i didn't put it in.
 3. You must have php 8 or higher installed in your operating system.
+4. Don't forget to left the star on the repository :)

 Thank You..